50+ Different Types of Graphs and Charts to Make Your Data Speak

-The Different Types of Charts
+Different Types of Graphs and Charts and Their Uses: An Overview

-Chart Type Primary Use Case Data Visualization Characteristics Typical Data Used For Limitations/Notes
+Graph Type Primary Use Case Data Visualization Characteristics Typical Data Used For Limitations/Notes

 Bar Chart Comparing categories Length of bars represent value Categorical data Not ideal for time series or many categories